vsergeev/luaradio/new-to-sdr.md

 equivalently performing dipole or monopole electric field antenna.
 Receiving circularly polarized radio waves from satellites, e.g. a weather satellite, benefit from a circularly polarized antenna, like a quadrifilar helix antenna.
-Receiving the ISS as it orbits the Earth at a certain elevation is a lot easier with a directional Yagi antenna.
+Receiving the ISS, as it orbits the Earth at a certain elevation, is a lot easier with a directional Yagi antenna.

 Certain situations, like electrically noisy apartment buildings or the lack of outdoor access, may also call for alternate antennas designs like [magnetic